Lorne Cardinal: Early life

-Cardinal was born on a reserve of the Sucker Creek First Nation at Lesser Slave Lake.
-He attended local schools as a child.
-He obtained a B.F.A. degree in acting from the University of Alberta in 1993, and was also the first Indigenous student to do so.
+Cardinal is of Cree descent, and was born near High Prairie, Alberta on a reserve of the Sucker Creek First Nation.
+His parents were survivors of the residential school system.

+He obtained a B.F.A. degree in acting from the University of Alberta in 1993, the first Indigenous student to do so.

 Cardinal is also a rugby union enthusiast.
 He played for the Edmonton Druids RFC and then the Strathcona Druids, and was the first Indigenous person to play for the latter team.
 In his role in Corner Gas, he is shown wearing Saskatchewan Prairie Fire rugby team merchandise.

 Career

 Cardinal has had a variety of roles in theatre, film and television.
 These include Insomnia, renegadepress.com, Crazy Horse and Wolf Canyon.